Lee-Ann Martin

-Lee-Ann Martin (born is a Mohawk art curator and writer.
+Lee-Ann Martin is a Mohawk art curator and writer.

+Background

 Martin was born in Toronto, Ontario.
+She belongs to the Mohawks of the Bay of Quinte.

 Career

 Martin was the Curator of Contemporary Canadian Aboriginal Art for the Canadian Museum of History.
 Martin was the head curator of art at the Mackenzie Art Gallery, Regina from 1998 to 2000.

-In 2018 she curated an exhibition of 150 Indigenous women artists on billboards across Canada titled Resilience.
+In 2018 she curated an exhibition of 150 Indigenous women artists on billboards across Canada titled Resilience with Mentoring Artists for Women's Art in Winnipeg.

-In 2019 she was awarded a Governor General's Awards in Visual and Media Arts.
+In 2019 she was awarded a Governor General's Awards in Visual and Media Arts for her Outstanding Contribution.